daniel-agbonifo/End-sars-memorial-website/README.md

 # End-sars-memorial-website

-Decided to build a memorial website for those whose lives were lost during the #endsars protet in Nigeria
+Decided to build a memorial website for those whose lives were lost during the #endsars protest in Nigeria